FlamingLasrSwrd/flaminglasrswrd.github.io/log.md

 ## 13 Oct 2018
 - some password work
-  - I would like to publish my method of generating and securing passwords, but that would make me more vulnerable.
+  - I would like to publish my method of generating and securing passwords, but that would make me more vulnerable

 ## 10 Oct 2018
 - more tesla coil work: getting close to first light

 ## 08 Oct 2018
 - more tesla coil work
-- My sleep schedule has been really weird lately
-  - I still get around 8 hrs of sleep per night, but I tend to fall asleep around 3-4am --not exactly a typical sleep schedule
-- I've spent more time that I should have watching Star Trek TNG over the last few weeks
+- My sleep schedule has been really weird lately.
+I still get around 8 hrs of sleep per night, but I tend to fall asleep around 3-4am --not exactly a typical sleep schedule.
+I've spent more time that I should have watching Star Trek TNG over the last few weeks #journal

 ## 20 Sep 2018
 - more tesla coil work